AnshArora07/Common/README.md

 It follows the rule of BODMAS.
 The calculator has lots of functions.
 Our Calculator is a real calculator based project
+Work on minimal animation to make project more appealing and exciting.